 Of the 31 nations I've now visited I thought it to be one of the loveliest places I've ever seen!

 He performed as The Apostle Paul for CD and DVD in God of Hope.
 He played the narrator and all other roles in Paradise Lost, which was featured at the International Double Reed Conference.
 In the "audio movie" The Dragon and the Raven he performed three featured roles and one principle in a cast with John Rhys-Davies (The Lord of the Rings, Beyond the Mask), Helen George (Call the Midwife), and John Bell (The Hobbit).
 He and Brian Deacon (Jesus in The Jesus Film) played brothers.
 For the Beginners Bible video series, distributed by Sony Wonder, he did 20 roles including Jesus, Adam, and the Serpent.
 He recorded two projects related to the September 11th attacks: Crossing Barriers and Stage Shadows.
 He has performed voice-overs and on-screen roles in several commercials.
-He originated the roles of Simonides and Pontius Pilate in the musical Judah Ben-Hurin Singapore, and he performed five poems by George Herbert at The Kennedy Center.
+He originated the roles of Simonides and Pontius Pilate in the musical Judah Ben-Hurin Singapore, performed at the United Nations in Pope John Paul II's play The Jeweler's Shop, and he performed five poems by George Herbert at The Kennedy Center.

 Rich has co-directed with John Kirby (acting coach on The Lion, the Witch and the Wardrobe, DéJà Vu, Count of Monte Cristo) on Tartuffe and Our Town, during which Rich performed the role of the Stage Manager, and The Miracle Worker.
 He worked with Patricia Mauceri (Broadway: Othello with James Earl Jones, film: Don Juan de Marco with Johnny Depp and TV: One Life to Live) to direct The Crucible, The Jeweler's Shop by Pope John Paul II, Twelve Angry Jurors, and Much Ado About Nothing.
 The last three plays were performed in Theatre 315, and Off-Broadway space.

-Rich was on the planning committee for Media and Arts at the Lausanne Congress on World Evangelization in Cape Town, South Africa, and he is on the board of Christians in Theatre Arts, through which he was selected as a leader and Featured Dramatist for CITA to the Nations, a trip to Jordan and Israel in which he taught, directed, performed and organized others to do the same for students in Amman, Jordan.
+Rich was on the planning committee for Media and Arts at the Lausanne Congress on World Evangelization in Cape Town, South Africa, and he served on the board of Christians in Theatre Arts for many years, through which he was selected as a leader and Featured Dramatist for CITA to the Nations, a trip to Jordan and Israel in which he taught, directed, performed and organized others to do the same for students in Amman, Jordan.
 Then they performed biblical sketches where they took place in Jordan and Israel.

 Rich is a Freedom Finder for Graceworks, helping presenters in a variety of fields overcome stage fright and connect with their audiences through seminars and project coaching.